 Seaboard provides defined benefits for its domestic salaried and clerical employees who began employment on or before December 31, 2013 upon retirement through the Seaboard Corporation Pension Plan (the "Corporation Plan") or the Seaboard Defined Benefit Pension Plan (the "Defined Benefit Plan") (collectively the "Plans").
 Beginning in fiscal 1997, each of the individuals named in the Summary Compensation Table participated in the Corporation Plan.
 Effective January 1, 2010, the Defined Benefit Plan was established, receiving assets from and assuming liabilities of the Corporation Plan.
-The Named Executive Officers other than E. Gonzalez participate in the Corporation Plan, and E. Gonzalez participates in the Defined Benefit Plan.
+Effective January 1, 2017, the Plans were merged.
+Prior to January 1, 2017, the Named Executive Officers other than E. Gonzalez participated in the Corporation Plan, and E. Gonzalez participated in the Defined Benefit Plan.
 The benefits under the Corporation Plan and the Defined Benefit Plan are the same.
 Benefits under the Plans generally are based upon the number of years of service and a percentage of final average remuneration (salary plus bonus), subject to limitations under applicable federal law.
-As of December 31, 2015, all of the Named Executive Officers were fully vested, as defined in the Plans.
+As of December 31, 2016, all of the Named Executive Officers were fully vested, as defined in the Plans.
 Under the Plans, the benefit payment for a married participant is pursuant to a "50 Percent Joint and Survivor Annuity."
 This means the participant will receive a monthly annuity benefit for his/her lifetime, and an eligible surviving spouse will receive a lifetime annuity equal to 50 percent of the participant's benefit.
 The payment of the benefit for an unmarried participant is pursuant to a "Single Life Annuity."
 The Plans allow for optional forms of payment under certain circumstances.
 The normal retirement age under the Plans is age 65.
 However, unreduced benefits are available at age 62 with five years of service.
 The Pension Benefits table below shows the present value of the accumulated benefits that would be payable under the Plans at the earliest unreduced commencement age (i.e., age 62).